 Top Prague Attraction – The Vladislav Hall (Old Royal Palace)

 For this we go to the Prague Castle.
 The Old Royal Palace was one of the original buildings in the castle complex and adjoined to the All Saints Chapel (now the All Saints Church).
-The Vladislav Hall was added later.
-If you here talk of “defenstration” it was from windows in this hall that the two governors were thrown.
+The Vladislav Hall was added later but today you have to walk through the hall to get to the Old Royal Palace.
+If you here talk of “defenstration” it was from windows in this building that the two governors and a scribe were thrown.
 The view from the hall overlooks the adjacent gardens.
 Built as part of the original plans in the late 9th century, the original Old Royal Palace wooden building with a stone foundation was converted into an entirely stone Romanesque palace in the 12th century but you’ll have to go into the basement to see the old foundation.
 At the same time as the reconstruction they added the All Saints’ Chapel.

-The observation gallery on the southern wall of the Vladislav Hall affords a beautiful view of the Garden on the Ramparts and of Prague.
-The exit from the Vladislav Hall is via the Riders’ Staircase, built for mounted knights to enter the hall on horseback in order to take part in the tournaments held inside.
-As you walk past the south side of St Vitus the pathway will narrow and naturally your view will be of the ST George Basilica at the far end of the square but you’ll see the Old Royal Palace on your right at this point.
-Well worth a visit to the Vladislav Hall but please note that the All Saints Church although viewable from the hall, it has no public access except for special religious services.
+The observation gallery on the southern wall of the Vladislav Hall affords a beautiful view of the Garden on the Ramparts (South Gardens) and of Prague.
+The exit from the Vladislav Hall is via the impressive Riders’ Staircase, built for mounted knights to enter the hall on horseback in order to take part in the tournaments held inside.
+As you walk past the south side of St Vitus Cathedral the pathway will narrow and naturally your view will be of the ST George Basilica at the far end of the square but you’ll see the Old Royal Palace on your right at this point.
+Well worth a visit to the Vladislav Hall but please note that the All Saints Chapel although viewable from the hall, it has no public access except for special religious services.

-The main Prague Castle website is at www.hrad.cz/en/prague-castle-for-visitors
+The main Prague Castle website is at http://www.hrad.cz/en/prague-castle-for-visitors